What are the safest and cleanest sources of energy?

 I have calculated death rates by dividing this figure by cumulative global electricity production from nuclear from 1965 to 2021, which is 96,876 TWh.

 Hydropower = The paper by Sovacool et al. (2016) provides a death rate for hydropower from 1990 to 2013.
-However, this period excludes some very large hydropower accidents which occurred prior to 1990.
-I have therefore calculated a death rate for hydropower from 1965 to 2021 based on the list of hydropower accidents provided by Sovacool et al. (2016), which extends back to the 1950s.
+However, this period excludes some very large hydropower accidents that occurred prior to 1990.
+I have, therefore, calculated a death rate for hydropower from 1965 to 2021 based on the list of hydropower accidents provided by Sovacool et al. (2016), which extends back to the 1950s.
 Since this database ends in 2013, I have also included the Saddle Dam accident in Laos in 2018, which killed 71 people.

 I have calculated death rates by dividing this figure by cumulative global electricity production from hydropower from 1965 to 2021, which is 138,175 TWh.